withastro/compiler/SYNTAX_SPEC.md

 #### Whitespace in expressions

-Whitespace inside expressions `{ }` is preserved as text nodes, unlike JSX where whitespace inside expression containers is ignored:
+Whitespace inside expressions `{ }` is preserved as text nodes, unlike JSX, where whitespace inside expression containers is ignored:

 ```astro
 <!-- Whitespace around element -->